I'm afraid I'm guilty of coming down pretty hard on the current appetite for comic book movies. My usual gripes:

 2. The need for each successive film to be busier, noisier, and more frenetically plotted than the last.

-3. The gradual usurpation of the kid-friendly genre by adult males (college-age to middle) willing to come to blows over plot points, trivia, and fidelity to source material— which, it bears repeating…is a comic book.
+3. The gradual usurpation of the kid-friendly genre by adult males (college-age to middle) willing to come to social media blows and death threats over plot points, casting, trivia, and fidelity to source material— which, it bears repeating…is a comic book.

 4. There just being so darn many of them.

 Despite their obvious popularity and profitability, I still stand by my assertion that glutting the market with so much ideologically and stylistically identical “product” may be good for business, but it's lousy for culture.
 But whenever I find myself being a big ol’ grump about the ceaseless hype surrounding the most recent cookie-cutter entry in the latest superhero franchise, I only have to remind myself of what a flurry of hoopla and excitement I happily allowed myself to get swept up in way back in 1978.
 I don’t think there was a soul on earth more charged-up and enthusiastic about the release of Superman: the Movie; a film that was then, and remains today, my absolute favorite superhero film of all time.

 Adventures of Superman were an inextricable part of my childhood.
 They were

 also, outside of a few Saturday morning cartoons, the only Superman I knew (the less said about the 1975 TV adaptation of the

 Plane…It’s Superman [available for viewing on YouTube] the better).
 While I always loved the TV show, an updating of its '50s

 sensibilities, cheesy flying effects, and George Reeves’ baggy-kneed Superman

 costume factored into my elation when, in 1976, it was announced that a